drbokko/fedora-fluka/ReadMe.md

 docker run -i --rm --name fluka --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" -v c:/docker:/local_path -t my_fedora_27-fluka bash
 ```

-Note: a X server, like for example Xming, is required to use flair and the following command (with your host and domain names) must be issued within the container:
+Note: a running X server, like for example Xming, is required before starting docker to use flair and the following command
+(with your host and domain names) must be issued within the container:
 ```
 export DISPLAY=hostname.domain:0.0
 ```